 What constitutes a high-risk pregnancy?

 If you have any of the conditions or circumstances outlined below, your pregnancy is likely to be considered high-risk by the experts at the UI Hospitals and Clinics.
-Outcomes for babies born from high-risk pregnancies may do significantly better if they are placed in a Level 4 Neonatal Intensive Care Unit (NICU) such as the NICU at UI Hospitals and Clinics, which has the only Level 4 NICU in Iowa.
+Outcomes for babies born from high-risk pregnancies may do significantly better if they are placed in a Level 4 Neonatal Intensive Care Unit (NICU) such as the NICU at University of Iowa Children's Hospital, which has the only Level 4 NICU in Iowa.

 Our team of high-risk pregnancy experts sees patients with conditions or symptoms that include: